cvl-umass/improv-mask/README.md

-# improv-mask
-Improving Satellite Imagery Masking using Multi-task and Transfer Learning
+# Improving Satellite Imagery Masking using Multi-task and Transfer Learning